telemahos/my-1-vue-app/readme.md

 <h1 v-else>Oh no 😢</h1>
 ```

-### Conditional Groups with v-if on <template>
+### Conditional Groups with v-if on template
-- Because v-if is a directive, it has to be attached to a single element.
+Because v-if is a directive, it has to be attached to a single element.
 But what if we want to toggle more than one element?
-In this case we can use v-if on a <template> element, which serves as an invisible wrapper.
-The final rendered result will not include the <template> element.
+In this case we can use v-if on a ***template element***, which serves as an invisible wrapper.
+The final rendered result will not include the ***template element***.

 ```
 <template v-if="ok">